 The rapid spread of COVID-19 throughout the country showed us that all workers need paid sick leave, access to which should not depend on which state or city workers happen to work in.
 It is clear that a federal paid sick leave law is necessary to protect workers—and all of us.

-At the same time, COVID-19 has mobilized voters to understand the importance of paid sick time laws and to support them.
-In one recent poll, 87% of voters said that they supported paid sick leave and paid family leave for workers impacted by the COVID-19 pandemic, including 91% of Democrats, 86% of Republicans, and 71% of Independents.79
+Voters understand the importance of paid sick time laws and support them.
+In one poll, 87% of voters said that they supported paid sick leave and paid family leave for workers impacted by the COVID-19 pandemic, including 91% of Democrats, 86% of Republicans, and 71% of Independents.92

 If the pandemic taught us anything, it is that the health of the people in this country is paramount.
 Our economy and society cannot function if our workers are forced to come in sick or send their children to daycare sick.
 Without a national paid sick leave law, we are putting a strain on our businesses, our healthcare system, and most importantly, our nation’s families.
 Now is the time for Congress to act.
 The Healthy Families Act is the solution.